7 Ways to Spring Back From Stress

 - It increases your body temperature, which can have a calming effect.

-2. Relaxation techniques such as deep breathing, yoga, listening to music and getting a massage can be calming.
+These can include deep breathing, yoga, listening to music and getting a massage can be calming.

-3. Healthy eating can have a positive effect on your mood by boosting feel-good serotonin while stabilizing cortisol (stress hormone) and blood sugars.
+This can have a positive effect on your mood by boosting feel-good serotonin while stabilizing cortisol (stress hormone) and blood sugars.
 Whole grains and healthy fats are a good choice, as are vitamin-rich fruits and veggies.

-4. Sleep alleviates stress.
 Here’s how to get a good night of it:

 - Stick to a sleep schedule, going to bed at the same time each night.